 Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
-Support Disable interests When this paties is allowed the court of the Value Meson court and will be
+Support

-Disable ilitiasion Which this option is selected, the seam of the famous hossenger protocol will be prevention disabled and traffic will be authorized if the filter policy allows it.
-Log every Yahoo Messenger (YMSG) Enables or disables the generation of logs relating to the Yahoo Messenger protocol. query corresponding packets in filter rules.
+Disable intrusion prevention When this option is selected, the scan of the Yahoo Messenger protocol will be disabled and traffic will be authorized if the filter policy allows it Log every Yahoo Messenger (YMSG) query Enables or disables the generation of logs relating to the Yahoo Messenger protocol.